tegola-hubs/tegola-hubs.github.com/24GHz/index.md

 Many community broadband projects require a long-range wireless link for their connection to the Internet.
 The equipment of choice is currently based on wifi operating in the unlicensed the 2.4 or 5GHz spectra.
+This is
-This cheap -- the equipment for a long-distance point-to-point link costs under £400 and can provide bi-directional throughput of about 50Mb/s.
+cheap: the equipment for a long-distance point-to-point link costs under £400 and can provide bi-directional throughput of about 50Mb/s.
 While this provides an improvement for the many rural communities that are served by long copper telephone lines, 50Mb/s is no longer